Studio Lab

 Series A in 2018

-Unirobot Corporation, established in 2014 and headquartered in Tokyo, Japan, specializes in the development, manufacture, and sale of next-generation social robots.
-These robotic systems are designed to enhance social interaction and communication, particularly for elderly individuals and children.
-By leveraging artificial intelligence, Unirobot's products can recognize and remember family members' faces, provide emotional support, and assist with household tasks.
-The company also engages in research and development of embedded software and personal AI technologies, focusing on natural language processing to improve user experience.
-Through its innovative solutions, Unirobot aims to enrich the domestic lives of users by offering companionship and practical assistance.
+Unirobot Corporation, founded in 2014 and based in Tokyo, Japan, specializes in the development, manufacture, and sale of next-generation social robots.
+The company focuses on creating robotic systems that enhance social interaction and communication, particularly for elderly individuals and children.
+These robots utilize artificial intelligence to recognize and remember family members' faces, provide emotional support, and assist with household tasks.
+UniRobot's innovations are aimed at improving the quality of life by offering companionship and facilitating independent living for users, thereby addressing the growing demand for domestic assistance and social engagement.

 Ascent Robotics